GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-services/README.md

     kubectl create namespace project-annotated
     ```

-1. Validate and install the sample with Helm.`PROJECT_ID` should be a new project ID unique within GCP.
+1. Validate and install the sample with Helm.`PROJECT_ID` should be the project ID of the desired project.

     ```bash
     # validate your chart